cs4246/aicon-runner/README.md

 * Ensure that the `AICON_AUTH_TOKEN` is associated with an admin user in the system.
 * If `SLURM_VENV_DIRECTORY` is set, you must first run a single job (submission) to initialize the task environment.
 Submitting multiple jobs simultaneously may lead to race conditions during environment setup.
-* `RUNNER_RUNNER_KIT_PATH` must be either a zip file or a valid Git URL pointing to a GitHub repository.
+* `RUNNER_EVALUATOR_PATH` must be either a zip file or a valid Git URL pointing to a GitHub repository.

 ## Systemd Service